Ilusion9/bombsite-limiter-sm/README.md

 # Commands (for v3 only)
 ```
-sm_bombsites - will show up a menu where you can set a limit of CTs to all bombsites.
+sm_bombsites - will show up a menu where you can set a limit of CTs for all bombsites.
 ```